x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/install-management-tools.md

 - Estimated time to complete: 20 minutes

-- The computer where you want to install the Exchange management tools requires access to Setup.exe in the Exchange 2019 installation files.
-Download the latest version of [Exchange 2016](../../new-features/updates.md) or [Exchange 2019](../../new-features-2019/updates.md).
+- The computer where you want to install the Exchange management tools requires access to Setup.exe in the Exchange installation files.
+Download the latest version of [Exchange Server](../updates.md).

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](../../about-documentation/exchange-admin-center-keyboard-shortcuts.md).